libretro/docs/docs/development/shader/slang-shaders.md

 Which samplers are used for textures are specified by the preset format.
 The sampler remains constant throughout the frame, there is currently no way to select samplers on a frame-by-frame basic.
 This is mostly to make it possible to use the spec in GLES2 as GLES2 has no concept of separate samplers and images.

-### sRGB

-The input to the filter chain will not be of an sRGB format.
-This is due to many reasons, the main one being that it is very difficult for the frontend to get "free" passthrough of sRGB.
-It is possible to have a first pass which linearizes the input to a proper sRGB render target.
-In this way, custom gammas can be used as well.

-Similarly, the final pass will not be an sRGB backbuffer for similar reasons.

 ## Caveats

 ### Frag Coord